Gmac4247/CGS-JS/README.md

 # Core Geometric System ™

-Geometry Patch Java Script Library
+Geometry Patch Java Script ES Module Library

 CommonJS and ES Module

 Exact formulas for calculating
 - area of a circle
-- circumference of a circle
+- circumference
 - volume of a sphere
 - volume of a cone

 <!---
 Core Geometric System ™

-Geometry Patch Java Script Library
+Geometry Patch Java Script ES Module Library

-CommonJS and ES Module

 Exact formulas for calculating
 - area of a circle
-- circumference of a circle
+- circumference
 - volume of a sphere
 - volume of a cone
 --->